openebs-archive/openebs-docs/docs/configurepools.md

   Note: In OpenEBS, the pool instance do not extend beyond a node.
-The replicaton happens at volume level but not at pool level.
+The replication happens at volume level but not at pool level.
 See [volmes and pools relationship](/docs/next/cstor.html#relationship-between-cstor-volumes-and-cstor-pools) in cStor for a deeper understanding.

 **Step2:**

-After the pool yaml spec is created, run the following command to create the pool instances on nodes.
+After the pool YAML spec is created, run the following command to create the pool instances on nodes.